danielhe-nu/STAT-303-3-Project/README.md

 # STAT-303-3-Project

-#This is the commit for Daniel
+This is the commit for Daniel He